fword-dev/f-word.dev/src/episodes/5/index.md

 **Vadim:** Hello, welcome to The F-Word.

-**Bruce:** The F-Word, of course, stands for Front-end, the wonderful world of browsers, web standards, and everything in between.
+**Bruce:** The F-Word, of course, stands for frontend, the wonderful world of browsers, web standards, and everything in between.
 I’m Bruce Lawson, coming to you from Birmingham, United Kingdom.

 **Vadim:** I’m Vadim Makeev coming from St. Petersburg, Russia.